aws-amplify/amplify-js/docs/media/authentication_guide.md

 <Authenticator theme={MyTheme} />
 ```

-Theme example can be found [here](https://github.com/richardzcode/a-theme-react)
+A sample them can be found [here](https://github.com/richardzcode/a-theme-react).
+{: .callout .callout--info}

-### Error Message
+### Error Messages

-During authentication flows, there are some error messages returned from server.
-Amplify provides a simple way of customizing error messages with a `messageMap` callback.
+During authentication flows, Amplify handles error messages returned from server.
+Amplify provides a simple way of customizing those error messages with a `messageMap` callback.

 The function simply takes the original message as arguments and then outputs the desired message.
-Check `AmplifyMessageMap.js` to see how Amplify makes the map function.
+Check `AmplifyMessageMap.js` file to see how Amplify makes the map function.

 ```jsx
 const map = (message) => {